 In order to examine finer-scale temporal variation (between months rather than summer/winter) for the three most common species, encounter rate was calculated for each species on each date a survey was carried out.
 These encounter rates were then combined to produce mean encounter rates per month.
-The standard errors around these means reflect temporal variation in encounter rate within that month.
+The error bars around these means reflect the degree of spatial variation within a given month.